Star Wars: Galaxy’s Edge Guide

 Milk Stand

-At the Milk Stand, Guest will be able to grab either a blue milk or a green milk.
-These will be be plant-based drinks with bases made from things like coconut and almond milk combined with berry, melon and other tropical flavors.
+At the Milk Stand, Guest can grab a blue milk or a green plant based milk.
+Specifically, they are made from coconut and almond milk combined with berry, melon and other tropical flavors.

 Take a look at the full menu here at Disneyland and the full menu here for Walt Disney World.